LS-Shikano/BwCloud_Server_Setup/README.md

 Follow [these instructions](https://www.bw-cloud.org/de/erste_schritte) to register.

 If you want to set up a server inside of the project that the LS Shikano uses on bwCloud, your account needs to be added first.
 Contact an admin for that.

+### 1a.
+To access your project on bwCloud, the script needs credentials.
+One way to do this is using application credentials.
+If there are no application credentials set up that you have access to, create one by following [this](https://www.bw-cloud.org/de/bwcloud_scope/nutzen#api_token) tutorial.

 ### 2. Install ansible